NTI-Gymnasieingenjor/Cafeteria-skylt/README.md

 #### Basics of booting up RaspberryPi.
 The Pi's power cable uses a USB-C port so make sure it is connected to the electrical grid you are using.
-The Pi's micro-HDMI port also needs to be connected to a screen as to make sure the Pi's boot-up script works properly.
+The Pi's micro-HDMI port can also be connected to a screen as to make sure the Pi's boot-up script works properly.

 #### Basics of interface
 To access the interface in the RaspberryPi OS, press your '⊞ Win' or homekey button.